Scholarship of Teaching and Learning

 There are many resources on campus to help jump start your SoTL project.
 If you’re just getting started, you might consider skimming SoTL literature to gain a scope of the scholarship being conducted.
 A recommended source is The International Journal of the Scholarship of Teaching and Learning.
 Your discipline may also have a journal or other publications that are fully or partly dedicated to teaching and learning in your field.

 There are plenty of opportunities to network with others on campus who have completed or are conducting SoTL projects.
 Consult the list of projects at the bottom of the page to see experienced SoTL participants on our campus.
 Attend one of the SoTL Lunches to hear about projects and meet others who are interested in SoTL.
-Finally, I am happy to meet with you individually to talk about anything related to SoTL.
-Send me an email or give me a call at x7552.

 The following is a partial list of useful SoTL links, including links to SoTL literature and resources.
-If you know of any useful links not included, please email me.

 On Campus Resources